0Pierce/AR-Furniture-Demo/README.md

 # Functionality & Classes

 * ```Login/Signup Activities```
-  - Straight forward Login/SignUp activities using Firebase Authentication for logging in and registering users
+  - Straightforward Login/SignUp activities using Firebase Authentication for logging in and registering users

 * ```HomePageActivity```
   - The homepage of the activity, currently holds 4 buttons for simple navigation, the camera viewport is the only accessible one right now